vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 `proposed-commitment-variation = new-proposed-commitment-amount - old-commitment-amount`

+The amendment is actioned at the beginning of the next epoch (after the rewards / penalties for present LPs - including the party that's amending - have been evaluated).
+It's the amending LP's responsibility to have sufficient balance in their general account at the epoch boundary; if not the LP amendment is not actioned.

 #### Increasing commitment

 _Case:_ `proposed-commitment-variation >= 0`
-A liquidity provider can always increase their commitment amount as long as they have sufficient collateral in the settlement asset of the market to meet the new commitment amount and cover the margins required.
+A liquidity provider can always increase their commitment amount as long as they have sufficient collateral in the settlement asset of the market to meet the new commitment amount.

 If they do not have sufficient collateral the transaction is rejected in entirety.
-This means that any data from the fees or orders are not applied.
-This means that the  `old-commitment-amount` is retained.
+This means that any change in fee bid is not applied and that the `old-commitment-amount` is retained.

 #### Decreasing commitment